 They’re heat-resistant and non-stick so they won’t stick to food.
 And, since they’re made of silicone, they’re also eco-friendly.

 When looking for toothpick alternatives for cooking, these are just a few options that you have.

 Ultimately, it’s up to you to decide what will work best for your needs.

 So, is it safe to use toothpicks in the oven?

 Yes, as long as you follow the tips above.
 Using toothpicks in the oven is a perfectly safe way to cook food.

-Just be sure to use them wisely, and permanently remove them before serving, as they can become quite hot.
+Just be sure to use them wisely, and permanently remove them before serving, as they can become hot.

-Just in case you cannot find and use regular toothpicks, you have the substitutes above that you can use.
+In case you cannot find and use regular toothpicks, you have the substitutes above that you can use.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.